The Dark Side Sourcebook: Description

+As several critics pointed out, players are not meant to become Sith Lords, and the rules punish their characters for using forces from the Dark Side.
+On the other hand, the non-player characters designed by the gamemaster who use Dark Side Powers are rewarded with greater powers.

 Publication history

 WotC acquired the role-playing license for the Star Wars franchise and released the Star Wars Roleplaying Game in 2000.
 This was followed by several supplements, including The Dark Side Sourcebook, a 158-page hardcover book released in 2001 that was designed by Bill Slavicsek, JD Wiker and Cory Herndon, with cover art by Jon Foster and interior art by Lee Bermejo, Daniel Brereton, Tommy Lee Edwards, Doug Alexander Gregory and Ashley Wood.